Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Algebraic safety assertions and invariants

-Let us now comment briefly on the relationships between the above introduced problems.
-It is not difficult to see that Problem \ref{pro:user-pre} and Problem \ref{pro:user-post} are both more general than the problem of checking \eqref{eq:safetypla} for given $\psi$ \emph{and} $\phi$, based on the fact that one knows how to check inclusion between two varieties (see Section \ref{sec:prel}).
+Let us now comment briefly on the relations existing between the above introduced problems.
+It is not difficult to see that being able to solve either of Problem \ref{pro:user-pre} or Problem \ref{pro:user-post} implies one is able to check \eqref{eq:safetypla} for \emph{given} $\psi$ \emph{and} $\phi$, based on the fact that one knows how to check inclusion between two varieties (see Section \ref{sec:prel}).
+Indeed, wanting to check the assertion $ \psi \impl [F]\;\phi $, one may either check that $\phi\supseteq \phi_\psi$ or that $\psi\subseteq \psi_\phi$.
 The relativized Problem \ref{pro:user-pre-rel} too is more general than checking \eqref{eq:safetypla}.
-Indeed, wanting to check the assertion $ \psi \impl [F]\;\phi $, for \emph{given} $\psi$ and \emph{given} $\phi=\var(Q)$, it is sufficient to let $P=Q$ in Problem \ref{pro:user-pre-rel} and then check if $P$ is included in the computed $P\cap I_\psi$, that is if $P\subseteq I_\psi$.
+Indeed, wanting to check $ \psi \impl [F]\;\phi $, one may let $P=Q$ in Problem \ref{pro:user-pre-rel} and then check if $P$ is included in the computed $P\cap I_\psi$, that is if $P\subseteq I_\psi$.

 \begin{example} {\em Let us reconsider the vector field $F$ of Example \ref{ex:running0}.
 The variety $\psi=\var(\{p\})=\var(\{x-y\})$ is the line $x=y$.
 Consider $\phi=\var(\{q\})$ where $q=x^2-xy$.
-Let $P$ the set of all polynomials of degree $\leq 2$.
+Let $P$ be the set of all polynomials of degree $\leq 2$.
 We can consider the following problems. (a) Decide whether $\psi\impl[F]\,\phi$; (b) find a finite representation of $P\cap I_\psi$, that is all the conservation laws of degree at $\leq 2$ that are satisfied, for each initial state in the line $x=y$ (relativized strongest postcondition); (c) find a finite representation of the largest algebraic variety $\psi_\phi$ such that $\psi_\phi\impl[F]\,\phi$ (weakest precondition).
-Note that solving (b) also yields a solution of (a). } \end{example}
+Note that solving (b) also yields a solution of (a). }\end{example}

+Concerning the weakest precondition Problem \ref{pro:user-post}, we note that a simple algorithm consists in collecting all algebraic conditions ensuring that the derivatives at any order of the polynomials specifying $\phi$ vanish.
+Specifically, assuming $\phi=\var(P)$ for a user defined, finite set $P\subseteq \reals[\xx]$, one considers the chain of sets $P_0\defi P$, $P_{j+1}=P_j\cup \lie_F(P_j)=P_j\cup\{\lie_F(p):p\in P_j\}$, until the least $m$ such that $\ide{P_{m+1}}=\ide{P_m}$, where the last equality can be checked via Gr\"{o}bner bases computation.
+Then one has $\psi_\phi=\var(P_m)$.
+Termination and correctness of this algorithm can be easily derived from the results presented, for example, in \cite{Liu,Pla14} (see also \cite{Novi}).
+For the sake of completeness, we report a proof in Appendix \ref{app:pre}.
+In our experience, though, this simple algorithm tends to scale badly as the number of variables grows, so alternatives are worthwhile to consider.